 Positivism is followed in the current chapter that helps in a better evaluation of the undisclosed facts and information that is related to asset liability management in context to Ghanaian Banks (GCB an ADB).
 Apart from that, significance of the study is time restrained because of which interpretative or realism study has not, been taken into account by the researcher.
 Therefore, the adoption of positivism philosophy controls the role of researcher in altering or evaluating the information that can lead to reduction of errors in the data as well.

-3.5: Research Approach
+3.5: Research Approach: Inductive

-An appropriate approach for the research work is needed so that, the structure required for developing the study is disclosed.
-A specific research topic has been follow for study under two broad categories either deductive or inductive.
+The research approach that was followed for the purposes of this research was the inductive one .An appropriate approach for the research work is needed so that, the structure required for developing the study is disclosed.
 Inductive approach is regard as the study that helps in learning the research topic when the sufficient information on the chosen topic is not available.
 The early stage of inductive approach, comply with the observation that helps in generating the possible information that assists in building way for the research accordingly.

 However, (Bergh, D. and Ketchen, D. J. , 2009), stated that the inductive approach helps in structuring new theories for the related topics.
-Deductive approach is regarded as, the practical implementation of theories for effectively doing the research paper.
-Therefore, the approach of deductive aims to structure the theory in more specified and conceptualized manner.
+Inductive approach does not disregard theories when formulating research questions and objectives.
+It helps generate meanings from the data set collected in order to identify patterns and relationships to build a theory; however, inductive approach does not prevent the researcher from using existing theory to formulate the research question to be explored.
+It is possible to develop an inductive research approach for the pragmatist research philosophy This helps to contrast the use of an inductive research approach which would have relied on subjectivity in the evaluation of the observations to support the results of the research.

 3.5.1: Justification for the exercise of the selected Approach